Updated on 24th November 2020

 - PQQ is also anti-inflammatory and it protects your brain cells against oxidative stress.

-This might be new to you, but baobab has entered the super world of "superfruit" for it's a good source of macro and micro-nutrients, amino acids, dietary fiber, and fatty acids.
+This might be new to you, but baobab has entered the world of "superfruits" and superfoods.
+Baobab is a good source of macro and micro-nutrients, amino acids, dietary fiber, and fatty acids.
 It's a healthy functional food as it can prevent and heal some diseases.

-- Almost every part of the baobab tree are consumable, the leaves, the fruit pulp, the seeds, etc, that's why this tree is referred to as "the tree of life".
+- Almost every part of the baobab tree is edible.
+This includes the leaves, fruit pulp, seeds, etc. It's the reason why the Baobab tree has been referred to as "the tree of life".

 - Baobab powder is high in vitamin C than most other fruits and vegetables, it has higher concentrations of Potassium, Magnesium, Copper, and Manganese than most dry fruits like apricot, apples, bananas, and peaches.